ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 This ensures that when executing further code, the contract doesn’t revert to its previous state if an error occurs in the message the user is trying to send.
 Without this, the external message would remain valid and could be accepted multiple times, leading to unnecessary balance depletion.

-However, another issue must be addressed - possible errors during the **Action Phase**.
-Although we have a flag to ignore the mistakes (2) when sending a message, it doesn't work in all cases, so we need to ensure that no errors occur during this phase, which could cause the state to roll back and make `commit()` meaningless.
+However, we must address another issue: potential errors during the **Action Phase**.
+While we have a flag to ignore errors (2) when sending a message, it doesn’t cover all cases.
+Therefore, we need to ensure no errors occur during this phase, as they could cause a state rollback, rendering `commit()` meaningless.

 For this reason, instead of sending all messages directly, the contract sends itself a message with the `internal_transfer` opcode.
 This message is parsed in detail by the contract to ensure that no Action Phase error occurs: